Static site starter

 http://localhost:8000/ to view your static site.

-To see a preview of the production build, simply run:
+To see a preview of the production build locally, simply run:

 http://localhost:9000/ to view your production build.

-Note: Due to the path-prefix, assets (client side JS, images, fonts) will likely not load locally.
+build:unprefixedis required so that the path-prefix is not applied, otherwise assets (client side JS, images, fonts) would not load locally.
 The same behaviour is experienced in kaos when accesses the static site directly from s3.
 To see a working site you must also configure the location in the nib-www-router.

 There are a number of places where you will need to update your site name after spinning up your new gatsby site based upon this starter.